fgebhart/sportgems-cpp/README.md

 # sportgems

-Sportgems finds the valuable gems 💎 in your tracked sport 🚴 activity!
+Sportgems finds valuable gems 💎 in your tracked sport 🚴 activity!

 ## What is it?